o11ydev/oy-toolkit/docs/content/_index.md

 ---
 geekdocDescription: Welcome
-title: "o11y's oy-toolkit"
+title: "o11y toolkit"

 ---

-The **oy-toolkit** is a set of utilities that help you debugging, augmenting, and manage your observability stacks.
+The **o11y toolkit** is a set of utilities that help you debugging, augmenting, and manage your observability stacks.